-■ A CROW BAR, PICKLE FORK OR 2 X 4.

-- ANYTHING OTHER THAN HANDS USED TO GRASP AND ROTATE THE CROSS TUBE ASSEMBLY (CAN RESULT IN DAMAGE TO THE CROSS TUBE). - EXCESSIVE PRESSURE OR FORCE APPLIED TO THE TIE ROD ENDS OR THE JOINTS OF THE ASSEMBLY. - 9.
+- A CROW BAR, PICKLE FORK OR 2 X 4. - ANYTHING OTHER THAN HANDS USED TO GRASP AND ROTATE THE CROSS TUBE ASSEMBLY (CAN RESULT IN DAMAGE TO THE CROSS TUBE). - EXCESSIVE PRESSURE OR FORCE APPLIED TO THE TIE ROD ENDS OR THE JOINTS OF THE ASSEMBLY. - 9.
 By hand or using a pipe wrench, with jaw protectors to avoid gouging the cross tube, rotate the cross tube toward the front of the vehicle and then toward the rear.
 After rotating, center the cross tube.
-If the cross tube will not rotate in either direction, replace both tie rod ends, see Figure 7-5. - 10.
+If the cross tube will not rotate in either direction, replace both tie rod ends, see Figure 7-7. - 10.
 Position yourself directly below the tie rod end.
 Using both hands, grab the assembly end as close to the tie rod end as possible (no more than 6" or 152.4 mm).
 Apply hand pressure with reasonable human effort vertically up and down in a push-pull motion several times (using approximately $75 \pm 25$ foot pounds of force).
-Check for any movement or looseness at both tie rod end locations, see Figure 7-6.

-- 11. If there is any movement in the tie rod assembly, install a magnetic based dial indicator on the tie rod arm, see Figure 7-7. - 12.
+Check for any movement or looseness at both tie rod end locations, see Figure 7-8. - 11.
+If there is any movement in the tie rod assembly, install a magnetic based dial indicator on the tie rod arm, see Figure 7-9. - 12.
 Set the dial indicator to zero. - 13.
-Apply hand pressure with reasonable human effort vertically up and down in a push-pull motion several times (using approximately 75 ± 25 foot pounds of force).
-Observe the reading on the dial indicator. - 14.
-If the reading is: - a. > 0.060" (1.5 mm), replace both tie rod ends at the next service interval. - b. ≥ 0.125" (3 mm) of movement by hand, the vehicle should be removed immediately from use and the tie rod end be replaced.
+Apply hand pressure with reasonable human effort vertically up and down in a push-pull motion several times (using approximately $75 \pm 25$ foot pounds of force).
+Observe the reading on the dial indicator.

+Push up and down in a push-pull motion to check any movement or looseness

+14. If the reading is:

+- Greater than 0.060" (1.5 mm), replace both tie rod ends at the next service interval. - Greater than or equal to 0.125" (3 mm) of movement by hand, the vehicle should be removed immediately from use and the tie rod end be replaced.

-According to the Commercial Vehicle Safety Alliance (CVSA), the "out of service" criteria for front steer axle tie rod assemblies on any commercial vehicle is: Any motion other than rotational between any linkage member and its attachment point of more than 1/8" (3 mm) measured with hand pressure only.
-(393.209(d)), (published in the North American Standard Out-of-Service Criteria Handbook, 2022.)
+According to the Commercial Vehicle Safety Alliance (CVSA), the "out of service" criteria for front steer axle tie rod assemblies on any commercial vehicle is: Any motion other than rotational between any linkage member and its attachment point of more than 1/8"

+(3 mm) measured with hand pressure only.
+(393.209(d)), (published in the North American Standard Out-of-Service Criteria Handbook, 2024.)